Narsinghpur: Tourism

-Bramhan Ghat also known as Barmaan is situated at mani Sagar N.H.
+Bramhan Ghat, also known as Barman, is situated at mani Sagar N.H.
 26 & 24, and 12 km away from Kareli railway station, and the bank of river Narmada.
 Lord Brahma's Yagya shala, Rani Durgawati temple, Elephant gate and Varahas statue are places of tourist interest there.
 The Narmada River flows in seven strains.
 It flows on the occasions of Makar Sankranti to Basant Panchami.
 Mela has been arranged in which District Administration also takes part.
 Also organized are different stalls of the district Govt.
 Depot.
 This exhibition has the display of the Agriculture Depot, co-operative, education, and health.
 Different beneficial schemes information and achievement have shown throes which people get benefit out of this exhibition, and also avail the district out of 20% on different sale items.